schwoere/directshow/README.md

   </tr>
 </table>

-Since this component is MS Windows specific, the DirectShowFrameGrabber can only be built on MS Windows.
+Since this component is MS Windows specific, the directshow can only be built on MS Windows.